 - In 200m leave the road as it turns left uphill and continue straight following the footpath sign.
-Keep going in this direction ignoring all ways offs until in 800m the path veers left uphill and then right around towards an open field.
+Keep going in this direction ignoring all ways offs until in 800m the path veers left uphill into woods.
+In 30m ignore the path straight on, instead follow the path to the right towards an open field.
 There follow the path along the edge of the wood on your left.

 - Continue following the edge of the wood as it turns left until in 300m you enter the woods and come to an intersection with a path where you turn right downhill.

 - In 230m cross a road and follow the path uphill through woods.
 In 400m at the top of the ridge, the Monarch's Way joins from the right.
 Continue on your path, now the Monarch's way, ignoring the path on the left.
 Soon you will see the roofs of the village of Stoughton in the valley ahead of you.

 - In 550m you reach Stoughton.
 To view the Saxon church turn left uphill.
 The Hare and Hounds pub is 200m towards the left along the main road through Stoughton.

 - To continue the walk turn right on the main road through Stoughton. [!]
 In 150m turn left up a concrete driveway.